Møns Klint – Denmark’s Stunning White Cliffs with a Tropical Feel

 Long stairs to the beach

-From the edge of the cliffs to the beach there are several long wooden stairs with ledges and viewpoints.
-The longest staircase, the Maglevandstrappen, has 497 steps and thus Denmark's longest staircase.
-A trip down to the beach will therefore be in rounds 1000 steps, a good thing to think about before starting your hike.
-We meet several people who regret their choice on the way up the stairs from the beach.
+From the edge of the cliffs down to the beach, there are several long wooden staircases with landings and viewpoints.
+The longest staircase, Maglevandstrappen, has 497 steps and is therefore Denmark’s longest staircase.
+A trip down to the beach means climbing roughly 1000 steps in total, something worth keeping in mind before you start your hike.
+On the way back up from the beach, we meet several people who are already regretting their choice.
 Another one who quickly tires of the stairs is our little dog.
-It's lucky that she can be carried fairly easily under the arm.
+Luckily, she can be carried quite easily under the arm.

 beech forest with the ground covered in orange leaves